Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Definition of Phase Fluctuations

 We evaluate \eqref{ph_fluct} after finding the many-body ground state of the system using MCTDH-X \cite{mctdhx}.
-For our calculations with $N=10$ and $N=30$, we used five available orbitals, $M = 5$, to ensure that there is no significant occupation in the highest orbitals.
-For a larger particle number, $N=100$, we used four available orbitals, $M=4$, due to the increased numerical difficulty and reasonable time constraints.
-Nevertheless, the highest orbital is not significantly occupied.
-See for a detailed discussion of the $N=30,100$ results see Appendix B.
+For our calculations with $N=10$ and $N=30$, we used five available orbitals, $M = 5$, to guarantee that there is no significant occupation in the highest orbitals.
+To ensure convergence, we compared the $M=5$ results for the occupation numbers with those obtained by using a much larger $M=10$ basis, and found that the relative error is not higher than $\approx0.5\,\%$ for the strongest interaction considered, i.e. $[n_1(M=10) - n_1(M=5)] / n_1 (M=10) \approx 0.005$ for $g_0 = 1.0$.
+Table~\ref{tableError} provides more detailed information on relative errors of energy and occupation number for $N=10$ and varying values of the interaction strength.
+We conclude that even a very moderate size of basis $M=5$ gives rather reliable results.
+For a larger particle number, $N=100$, we used four available orbitals, $M=4$, to remain within reasonable time constraints.
+Nevertheless, the highest orbital, also when employing this constraint to smaller $M$, is not significantly occupied.
+See for a detailed discussion of the $N=30$ and $N=100$ results Appendix B.

 It is convenient to introduce a dimensionless, scaled interaction parameter